 - Julian Crampton (‘incognito‘, ‘Down to the Bone‘) ~ I’ve seen and heard him play in London with Jazz-funk collective ‘Incognito’ on several occasions.
 Classy, extremely talented Bass player, who makes it look so easy ~ it isn’t!

 - Pino Palladino ~ Has the ability to fit his unique style into any type of music and make it sound special.
 Funky, melodic and anything in between.
 Never getting in the way of the other musicians, Pino always adds just the right feel to the track.

 - Nathan East ~ I first heard him play on ‘Behind The Mask’ from the 1986 album ‘August’ by Eric Clapton, and then ‘…But Seriously’ with Phil Collins.
 A solid, smooth sound ~ and always in the groove!

 - Doug Wimbish ~ He says, “I’m the outsider ~ I’m noisy!!
-I’ve made a lot of records, but when people see me with my pedals and effects, they get nervous and think I’m a frustrated guitar player or something.
+When people see me with my pedals and effects, they get nervous and think I’m a frustrated guitar player or something.
 I’m not just a Bass player.
 I’m a sound system!”